 - If you are staying over at an elderly friend, and you are younger yourself, why not offer to vacuum the room and clean up the bathroom?
 It’s a nice gesture which may very well help out your friend.

 9 – Should you Send a Thank-you Note After Your Stay?

 Thank you cards are less common in France.
 So, don’t feel you have to send a thank you note.
 Of course, with emails and all sorts of texting possibilities, sending a quick thank you note will surely be appreciated.
 But you don’t have to go all out.

 Voilà, I hope this article will help.
 If you like going to France, I encourage you to take a look at my French Audiobook Essential French Dialogues and Tips: everyday conversations + tips to fit in and avoid surprises and faux-pas.

-Why not try a French immersion program at one of my carefully selected French teacher’s residence in France?
+And if you want to experience a French home while improving your French, why not try a French immersion program at one of my carefully selected French teacher’s residence in France?